 Send Out Emails

-A tried and true fundraising strategy, a good email almost always works.
-If the email is done well, that is.
+A good email almost always works.
 There are a few handy tips to consider before you write your copy and send your emails on their way:

 - Write attention-grabbing subject lines.
 Tell your supporters what your email is about right in the subject line.
 Be upfront with them.
-If your email is a donation ask, say so.
+If your email asks for a donation, say so.
 An actionable hook like, “Donate now to ABC Nonprofit to give Tanzanian children the books and supplies they need for schooling,” will do wonders.

 - Ask early on.
-Cut to the chase and do not keep your supporters waiting.
-If your email is a donation ask, ask within the first few sentences of your copy.
-If you wait too long, your supporters might trash your email before they get to your ask.
+Cut to the chase, and do not keep your supporters waiting.
+If your email requests money, ask within the first few sentences of your copy.
+If you wait too long, your supporters might trash your email before they get to your request.

 - Make it personal.
-This is where segmenting your email lists comes in handy.
+This is where segmenting your email lists becomes essential.
 Recurring donors should receive a different email than new supporters who have yet to contribute.

 - Help them give.
 If you are asking your supporters to donate via email, you also have to provide them with a way to give.
-Help them help you.
-Supply your supporters with a link to your donation form or give them instructions on your text giving campaign -- however, your organization can accept donations.
-Make sure to give your supporters multiple ways to give so they can choose the method that is most convenient for them.
+Supply your supporters with a link to your donation form or give them instructions on your text giving campaign, for instance.
+Give your supporters multiple ways to give so they can choose the method that is most convenient for them.

 Don’t forget you can use your email for more than just soliciting donations.
 Your emails are a method of communication, perfect for updating supporters on current projects or engaging them with upcoming events.

-But don’t ask for contributions up front like you do in your emails.
-Instead, fill the video with heart-warming success stories from your projects and place an emphasis on how much contributions help to further your cause.
-Your donors should feel like they can help to make change happen — because they can!
+Don’t ask for contributions upfront in a video as you do in your emails.
+Instead, fill the video with heart-warming success stories from your projects and place emphasis on how much donations help your cause.

-You can use this video to educate your supporters on your cause, too, but make sure your video can be played on any screen size from a television to a laptop to a tablet to a phone.
+Use this video to educate your supporters on your cause, too.
+But make sure your video can be played on any screen size from a television to a laptop to a tablet to a phone.

 Use Social Media

-There’s a good chance your organization has a defined online presence through multiple platforms.
+There’s a good chance your organization has an online presence through multiple platforms.
 If not, hop on Facebook, Instagram, and Twitter for starters because your social media is one of the best and often the easiest way to spread the word about your fundraiser.

-Your efforts on social media can translate into donations so long as you put positive effort into sharing your message.
-Do not tweet your donation link every time, but share stories, videos, and updates on projects your organization is conducting in efforts to further your cause.
+Your efforts on social media can translate into donations so long as you put positive energy into sharing your message.
+Do not tweet your donation link every time, but share stories, videos, and updates on projects your organization conducts.

 It may benefit your nonprofit to create an editorial calendar specifically for your social media.
 For example, your fundraising campaign may remind you to post on social media on Tuesdays, Thursdays, and Saturdays.